the RAIN TRILOGY

 At least, not for Rain and Wes.

-But when the government begins holding daily televised executions as a demonstration of their power, that love is put to the ultimate test:
+But when the government begins holding daily televised executions as a demonstration of their power, that love is put to the ultimate test.

-Sacrifice one life to save the many?
+Will Rain sacrifice one life to save the others?

-Or sacrifice many to save the one?
+Or sacrifice the others to save the one?